Nith River: Recreation

 The Nith River is flat water with a few riffles, but rain and snowmelt can significantly increase the flow rate.
 In the early spring the maximum flow rate reaches a median value of 30 and mean of 40, but commonly exceeds 200 m^{3}/s, causing major flooding in the flat regions upstream such as in and around New Hamburg.
 The Nith offers excellent paddling conditions in April, including a set of Class III whitewater rapids as the Nith enters Paris, yet by May, the flow rate drops below 5 m^{3}/s and becomes unsuitable for paddling.

 The river is under the auspices of the Grand River Conservation Authority.

 Wayne Gretzky stated on the April 26, 2022 episode of the podcast Spittin' Chiclets that the first time he ice skated was at 2 1/2 years-old on the frozen Nith River in his grandfolks' back yard.

+Folklore

+The story of the Nith River Monster is an urban legend from the Baden area that describes an alligator-like or lizard-like creature that left three-toed footprints on the shores of the Nith.
+Former Chief Constable George Thomas reported spotting and shooting at the creature during the summer of 1953.
+John Nielson Sr., a baker who lived in New Hamburg at the time, created a model of the monster using dough and placed it on a small island in the middle of the river.
+Wrestler Tuffy Truesdale visited New Hamburg that summer in hopes of finding the monster.
+Being an urban legend, the monster is likely not real.